-Subject to the parent company's status as a UK investment company under section 833 of the Companies Act 2006, which does not permit net capital returns being distributed by way of dividend, unrealised gains and losses on quoted investments are included in the calculation of reserves available for distribution by way of dividend.
+Distributable reserves comprise revenue earnings and the capital reserve.
+Gains and losses on disposal of investments, changes in fair value of investments held and capitalised expenses are dealt with in the capital reserve.
+Unrealised gains and losses on quoted investments are included in the calculation of capital reserves.
 However, in the interests of prudence the directors do not consider these unrealised gains to be distributable.